 John, sub assembly leadman of a barge manufacturer, told our Leadership Development Lab (LDL):

 “In mid-summer of 1989, I was working in a small job shop in Sandy, Oregon.
-A friend and co-worker owned a small hydroplane race boat.
-On break we were visiting about our plans for the upcoming weekend and he asked me if I would like to go to a boat race as one of his crew members.
+A friend and coworker raced a small hydroplane.
+As we were visiting on break one day, talking about our plans for the upcoming weekend, he asked me if I would like to go to a boat race as one of his crew members.
 I said, ‘You bet.
 Count me in.’

 “The lesson I learned from this experience is that even if I don’t have a lot of background in a certain field, it doesn’t hurt to voice my opinion.
-I may be right and my suggestion could help my team win the race and save the day.
+I may be right, and my suggestion could save the day and help us win.

 “The actions I call you to take are (1) Don’t wait until you are an expert to make suggestions, and (2) Encourage your new crew members—who have the advantage of ‘beginner minds’—to make suggestions.
 You will gain a competitive advantage, and you and your team will win the innovation race.”

 Make no mistake about it; you and your team are in an innovation race.
 The future belongs to the organization that can out-innovate the competition.

 What is innovation?
 It is the ability to look at a situation, method, or process that has been done a certain accepted way forever and then doing it differently—better.
 This kind of innovation will give you a competitive advantage—if only for one race—and then you may have to innovate for the next race.

 The need for innovation has never been greater and the source of innovation is no longer just the captain of the boat.
 Every crew member must be asked for and expected to give innovative, breakthrough ideas.